 This walk gives people the opportunity to meet a friendly group of people who are all on a recovery journey, the walk helps to keep people active and walk and talk with people who can support them.
 It is a very relaxed environment and we even stop for a cup of tea on the way around.

-Over the past two courses we have delivered we have received the following feedback:
+Over the past few courses we have delivered we have received the following feedback:

 “Extremely helpful – made me think differently when given tasks in the sessions”